Kunal Karan Kapoor: Breakthrough and further success (2012–2018)

 At the end of 2011, he got a lead role in the Colors TV serial Na Bole Tum Na Maine Kuch Kaha.
 Kapoor had auditioned for the production house some time earlier and Sudhir Sharma of Sunshine Productions saw that audition tape.
 He felt that Kapoor was best suited to play the male lead opposite stage actress Aakanksha Singh.
 The serial started airing on 9 January 2012.
 Kapoor played the role of rustic, carefree, righteous reporter Mohan Bhatnagar.
 His performance was applauded by TV industry professionals, the media and viewers.
 His role was later termed 'iconic' and the serial was called a cult show.

 On 14 January 2013, Na Bole Tum Na Maine Kuch Kaha returned for a second season by public demand.
 On 4 May 2013 Kapoor won the award for Best Male Actor in a Lead Role at the 2013 Indian Telly Awards for his performance as Mohan Bhatnagar.

-In 2015 Kapoor appeared in Doli Armaano Ki as Shaurya Urmi Sinha, owner and editor of a newspaper.
+In 2015 Kapoor appeared in Doli Armaano Ki as Shaurya Sinha, owner and editor of a newspaper.
 He had worked with the production house before on Maan ki awaaz Pratigya and Rishton Se Badi Pratha.
 In 2018 he appeared as corrupt police inspector Krishna Shekhawat in Zee TV's serial Woh Apna Sa.

 Established actor (2019–present)

 In 2019 Kapoor entered web space and acted in the web series The Raikar Case, a family mystery thriller.
 This series was released on OTT platform VootSelect on 9 April 2020.
 He played Mohit Naik Raikar.
 The second season of The Raikar Case is said to be in the pipeline.

-He was last seen as Siddharth Ganju in Ziddi Dil Maane Na on Sony SAB.
+From 2021 to 2022, he played Siddharth Ganju in Ziddi Dil Maane Na on Sony SAB.
+In 2023, he replace Zaan Khan as Saransh Tiwari in Zee TV's Maitree.
+In April 2024, he portrayed Ranvijay in Colors TV's popular show Udaariyaan.
+In early April 2025, he playing Vikram Nanda in Colors TV's sitcom Zyada Mat Udd.
+Since mid April 2025, was cast as Laxman in Sony SAB's Tenali Rama.